 Atlas Lab is a collaboration between TomTom and the University of Amsterdam.
 Atlas Lab will focus on using Artificial Intelligence (AI) for developing advanced, highly accurate and safe high definition (HD) maps for self-driving vehicles.
 In collaboration with location technology specialist, TomTom (TOM2), the UvA is embarking on research on the use of AI for creating HD maps suitable for all levels of autonomous driving.

-The Civic Artificial Intelligence Lab (CAIL) is a collaboration between City of Amsterdam, Vrije Universiteit Amsterdam (VU) and University of Amsterdam (UvA).
+The Civic Artificial Intelligence Lab is a collaboration between City of Amsterdam, the University of Amsterdam, and the VU University Amsterdam.
 Civic AI Lab focuses on the application of artificial intelligence in the fields of education, welfare, environment, mobility and health.
 Although AI offers great possibilities, there are also disadvantages to deploying AI that increase inequality in a city.
 With the Civic AI Lab, the City wants to examine examples of such friction so that in the future AI will promote equality and deliver fair opportunities, overcoming its negative side effects.
 The lab also serves as an information point for residents and businesses who have questions about new technologies and the ethical and inclusive use of them.

 QUVA Lab is a collaboration between Qualcomm and the University of Amsterdam.
 The mission of QUVA lab is to perform world-class research on deep vision.
 Such vision strives to automatically interpret with the aid of deep learning what happens where, when and why in images and video.
 Deep learning is a form of machine learning with neural networks, loosely inspired by how neurons process information in the brain (see side bar).
 Research projects in the lab will focus on learning to recognize objects in images from a single example, personalized event detection and summarization in video, and privacy preserving deep learning.